Kerala HC orders police protection for Mavunkal's driver who claimed harassment by antique dealer | Law-Order

 The Kerala High Court on Thursday directed police protection for controversial antique dealer Monson Mavunkal's former driver who has alleged intimidation and harassment from his ex-employer and certain officers close to him.

-Justice Devan Ramachandran also asked the petitioner-driver to implead the State Police Chief in the matter because of the serious allegations in his petition against some police officers and also because of emerging reports of Mavunkal's alleged links with senior officers of the force.
+Justice Devan Ramachandran also asked the petitioner-driver to implead the State Police Chief in the matter because of the serious allegations in his petition against some police officers and also because of the allegations against Mavunkal having ''acquired a new color''.

 It further said, ''Thankfully it (allegations against police officers) is only regarding Kochi and not Thiruvananthapuram.''
 The court was of the view that assistance of the State Police Chief would be required for properly adjudicating the matter and allowed the petitioner to make the top cop in the state a party in the matter.